 With the exception of Home Reading, most homework assignments consist of work started but not completed in class.
 I aim to give no more than approximately 60 minutes of homework for Gr.
 6 & 7 students, and I try to give sufficient class time to complete most assignments.
 However,

 one student´s ten minutes is another student´s 30 minutes.
 In other words, everyone works at different rates.
 Also, the amount of homework will depend on how effectively students use class time.

 What does this mean for your child?
 If he or she is having great difficulty with the work and is spending too much time on homework, please have your child speak to me in the morning or contact me with your concerns.
 If your child simply needs a little more time to complete the work due to other evening commitments, my classroom is usually open before 8:30 a.m.

 All Div.
-2 students have been informed that it is their responsibility to speak to me before class if they are unable to complete their homework due to difficulties or due to other evening commitments.
+1 students will have been informed that it is their responsibility to speak to me before class if they are unable to complete their homework due to difficulties or due to other evening commitments.